 Bar CheSsenta – sitting on the aforementioned Rua do Prior, this is a petite bar squeezed across two floors.
 Popular with a younger crowd, the venue is themed around Che Guevara with posters and photos of the revolutionary on display.
 There is a tiny stage for live music performances and the bar also runs regular karaoke nights.

 Columbus – a wine and cocktail bar with a terrace area, Columbus has a friendly vibe and the service is very good.
 It will suit those looking for a more relaxed night out.

-Upa Upa Bar – another bar that attracts are mixed crowd, here you’ll find a large patio area where you can sit and drink with locals
+Upa Upa Bar – another bar that attracts a mixed crowd, here you will find a large patio area where you can sit and drink with the locals.

 Dux – probably the most well-known nightclub in Faro, this is the place for an all-out party atmosphere.
 It is popular with students as well as tourists.